jefx07/MyProject/test/vim-show_invisibles.md

 ## Colortheme symbols

-Depending on the colorscheme you are using, you may want to change the colors of tab and end-of-lines symbols.
-I prefer to make them close in color to the background, so that they are only just visible, and not too distracting.
+Depending on the colorscheme you are using, you may want to change the colours of tab and end-of-lines symbols.
+I prefer to make them close in colour to the background, so that they are only just visible, and not too distracting.
 The syntax keyword for an end-of-line is “NonText”, and for tab characters it is “SpecialKey”.
-I have added these lines to my prefered colorscheme file:
+I have added these lines to my preferred colorscheme file:

     "Invisible character colors
     highlight NonText guifg=#4a4a59